 For fishing enthusiasts, sometimes just being out on the water is enough to make a perfect day.
 Sometimes, however, you really want to find the fish.

-However, Garmin makes so many different models that the choices can feel overwhelming.
+However, Garmin makes so many different models of fishfinders that the choices can feel overwhelming, especially if you don’t know what you’re looking for.

-Here are a few features to consider when looking at Fish Finders:
+Here are a few features to consider when looking at Garmin Fishfinders:

 |Image||Model||Beam||Display Size||GPS||CHIRP SONAR||Price||User Rating (out of 5)|